 The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) weighs the information, evidence and views on name proposals and submissions against these rules, criteria, standards, guidelines and policies.

 As the result of national and international trends and developments that the NZGB agrees to adopt from time to time, the contents of the NZGB’s Frameworks document are subject to ongoing refinement and enhancement.

 The NZGB adheres to the policies, principles, guidelines and practices in the Frameworks document as closely as possible; however, sometimes there are exceptions.

 The Chairperson applies these requirements when the NZGB formally receives or returns a standard geographic feature name proposal for processing:

 The NZGB has a function to collect and encourage the use of original Māori place names on official maps and charts.
-To help it to do this and to encourage Māori participation, the NZGB has developed this Protocol which describes ways of engaging with the appropriate Māori.
+To help it to do this and to encourage Māori participation, the NZGB has developed this Kaupapa which describes ways of engaging with the appropriate Māori.

 This Standard explains the criteria that the NZGB uses when reviewing and concurring with proposals from the Department of Conservation (DOC) to assign or alter official Crown protected area names.
 All proposals made by DOC should conform with this Standard.

-This interim Standard has the NZGB’s rules about what undersea features can be named, and who or what they can be named after.
+This Standard has the NZGB’s rules about what undersea features can be named, and who or what they can be named after.
 All proposals for undersea feature name proposals should conform with this Standard.